This documentation is for Dash Enterprise.

 You’ll back up everything inside your dedicated Dash Enterprise cluster—including Dash apps deployed by members of your organization, user information, your Dash Enterprise license, and more—so that Dash Enterprise is ready shortly after a restore.

-In order to use Velero, you’ll need to install the Velero CLI on your workstation and install the Velero server components on your source cluster.
+In order to use Velero, you’ll need to install the Velero CLI as well as the Velero server components.

 The server components need to be configured with a location to store the backups, so you’ll first create this storage.
 To allow Velero to store data in this location, you’ll create an entity for Velero in your cloud provider and attach the appropriate policy.
 You can consider this entity a service account—that is, it exists for the Velero service and doesn’t belong to any particular individual in your organization.

-Install the Velero CLI on your workstation so that you can run the Velero commands in later steps.
+In this step, you’ll install the Velero CLI so that you can run Velero commands.

 In this step, you’ll use the Velero CLI to install the Velero server components on your cluster.